OpenUnited/ux-prototype/README.md

 Experience tells us that at this stage of OpenUnited, having multiple specialised disciplines and tooling doesn't help us rapidly deliver value.
 In our case, expecting a UX Designer to hand over Figma designs to a Frontend Developer who needs Graphql endpoints that need to be built by a backender, who needs guidance on the data model changes etc. creates unnecessary complexity and lost time.
 This is hard enough in a company with full-time employees, let alone when we are building a new way to do effective asychronous product management at scale together, and also figuring out how to systemise that.

 I (Adrian) believe that using Figma for UX/UI specifications wasn't helping us.
 Overall the hand-overs were causing the need for too much involvement of the founders, to ship anything.
 To get an initiative to move, I personally had to make rough UX designs, and create ER Diagrams, and more.
 Farbod and I then had to do all the testing, and we found things breaking across multiple layers of responsibility.
-We are therefore simplyfing the value chain that ideas must to through to be shipped, and also simplifying the tech stack (removing ReactJS and the GraphQL layer).
+We are therefore simplyfing things, whilst in some ways expecting more of UX/Web designers. i.e. that they deliver html/css and understand git.

 ## What we are doing

 We are changing the way we prototype and express our target UX in html/css with the help of a component library - TailwindUI.
 We are also simplifying the codebase and moving to a single repo and server-side rendered views in Django.
+The goal is to streamline and simplify the value chain that ideas must to through to be shipped.
+We are also simplifying the tech stack - removing ReactJS and the GraphQL layer.

 It is perhaps unconventional or even controversial these days to ask UX/Web Designers to deliver html/css or to understand git, however that is what we are doing.
 Figma, pen/paper and other tools may be used upstream for thinking if necessary, but we prototype and reason about different UX options in this repo.